Psychology (PSYC)

 Credits: 3 (3-0-0)

 An introduction to human development through the lifespan.
-Physiological, Cognitive, and socioemotional aspects of development from birth through late adulthood are covered, and will focus on the developmental issues required by health professions.
-This class may not be taken by psychology majors.
+Physiological, cognitive, and socioemotional aspects of development from birth through late adulthood are covered, and will focus on the developmental issues required by health professions.
+TSI Restriction(s): Reading, Math, and Writing

 PSYC 2315 Psychology of Adjustment